 Athlete's foot is caused by a fungus.
-Fungi like to grow in warm, dark, and moist places, like in socks and shoes.
+Fungi like to grow in warm, dark, and moist places, like socks and shoes.
 You can get athlete's foot if you don't dry your feet before putting socks and shoes on, or if you wear dirty socks for too long.
-It is also contagious, so walking barefoot on surfaces where others do the same-such as pools, showers, etc.-can put you at risk for getting athlete's foot.
+It is also contagious, so walking barefoot on surfaces where others do the same-such as pools and showers-can put you at risk for getting athlete's foot.

 Letting your feet/shoes/socks dry in open air is the best way to prevent athlete's foot.
 Creams, such as clotrimazole (Lotrimin), also help once the fungus has taken hold.
-You can get these creams from any pharmacy and you do not need a prescription.
+You can get these creams from any pharmacy and without a prescription.
 Dollar stores usually carry this item.

-Wash your feet, if you can, and then apply the anti-fungal cream twice each day until the rash is gone.
-Always wash your hands before and after applying the cream to help limit the fungus' spread.
+Wash your feet, if you can, and then apply the antifungal cream twice each day until the rash is gone.
+Always wash your hands before and after applying the cream to help limit the fungus's spread.